 BOARD OF DIRECTORS

-The Board’s primary responsibility is to develop the widest possible support and community involvement for the NDVC.
-We are the governing body of the corporation and we are responsible for managing the business and property of the NDVC.
+The Board of Director’s primary responsibility is to develop the widest possible support and community involvement for NDVC.
+They are the governing body of the corporation and are responsible for managing the business and property of NDVC.

-As a member of the board, you’ll be expected to:
+As a member of the board, you are expected to:

 • Provide organizational leadership and direction